 Is a Broken Ankle an Emergency?

 It is best to see a doctor as soon as possible.
-If you can see a deformity, foot blueness, numbness pins and needles or you are unable to walk on your ankle or move your toes, it is best to head top emergency as soon as possible for an assessment.
+If you can see a deformity, foot blueness, numbness, pins and needles, or you cannot walk on your ankle or move your toes, it is best to head top emergency as soon as possible for an assessment.

 Common Ankle Injuries